MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Bookings/Remove-MgBookingBusinessService.md

 ## SYNOPSIS
 Delete a bookingService object in the specified bookingBusiness.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Remove-MgBetaBookingBusinessService](/powershell/module/Microsoft.Graph.Beta.Bookings/Remove-MgBetaBookingBusinessService?view=graph-powershell-beta)

 ## SYNTAX